UK Suppliers of Autoelectrical Parts to

-The vehicle's alternator may be used to recharge both starter battery and secondary auxilliary leisure battery banks allowing battery recharge whilst idling or when the vehicle is being driven.
+The vehicle's alternator may be used to recharge both primary starter battery and secondary auxilliary leisure battery banks allowing battery recharge whilst idling or when the vehicle is being driven.
 Installation of a split charge relay or battery management system allows auxilliary battery charging and possibility of power supply switching between battery banks.

 The vehicle can be fitted with more than one alternator, for example no.1 alternator to charge the starter battery and no.2 alternator to charge the leisure battery or both linked to provide greater output capacity.